A human rights organization

 FIAN’s mission is to expose violations of people's right to food wherever they may occur.
 We stand up against unjust and oppressive practices that prevent people from feeding themselves.
 The struggle against gender discrimination and other forms of exclusion is integral part of our mission.
 We strive to secure people's access to the resources that they need in order to feed themselves, now and in the future.

-FIAN's institutional members are its which are legal entities in their own right and have their own membership and elected decision-making bodies.
-All FIAN chapters work within the FIAN mandate, laid down in the national sections Statutes.
+A membership based organisation, FIAN international's institutional members are its national sections: legal entities in their own right and wit their own membership and elected decision-making bodies.
+All FIAN chapters work within the FIAN mandate, laid down in the Statutes.

-The operative working unit in charge of the execution of FIAN’s programs is the International Secretariat (IS) located in offices in Heidelberg (Germany) and Geneva (Switzerland), and coordinated by the Secretary General, Flavio Valente.
+The operative working unit in charge of the execution of FIAN’s programs is the International Secretariat (IS) located in offices in Heidelberg (Germany) and Geneva (Switzerland), and coordinated by the Secretary General, Sofía Monsalve.